lf-energy-projects-renovation-state/onboarding/README.md

 # Onboarding automation code

 This repo contains a [Python script](./onboard_repos.py) that forks a (possibly large) number of GitHub repositories into a dedicated GitHub organization.
-For these forks, the script sets up a new default branch and creates files in it:
+For these forks, the script sets up separate (orphaned) configuration branch and a synchronization workflow that runs daily and ensures that your fork is kept up-to-date with upstream, while adding the following files (see the `templates` folder):

-- configuration for an automated code synchronization mechanism, which ensure that upstream changes are pulled into the forks on a daily basis
-- Renovate Bot configuration file
+- Renovate Bot configuration file (`renovate.json5`) (existing `renovate.json*` files of the upstream repository are deleted)
+- Synchronization workflow (to be able to restore it after synchronizing the upstream's default branch)
+- Zero or more additional (optional) workflows, e.g. `maven-dependency-submission.yml`

 ## Usage

-1. Create a (free) GitHub organization, and store its name in `TARGET_ORG` in the script
+1. Create a (free) GitHub organization, and store its name in `TARGET_ORG` in the `onboard_repos.py` script
+2. In the settings page of your GitHub organization
+   * in the **Actions -> General** section, in the **Workflow permissions** subsection, change the permission to _Read and write permissions_ and click **Save**
+   * in the **Code security -> Configurations** section, create a new configuration which enables the **dependency graph** and **dependabot (alerts)**.
+In the **Policy** section, set _Use as default for newly created repositories_ to any value other than _None_
-2. Configure the repositories you want to fork in the `REPOS_TO_FORK` list in the script
+3. Configure the repositories you want to fork in the `REPOS_TO_FORK` list in the `onboard_repos.py` script
-3. Run the script with a Python 3.10+ interpreter
+4. Run the `onboard_repos.py` script with a Python 3.10+ interpreter
-4. Open https://github.com/apps/renovate and install the Renovate bot to the organization you created in step 1
+6. Open https://github.com/apps/renovate and install the Renovate bot to the organization you created in step 1
-5. Open https://github.com/apps/pull and install the Pull app to the organization you created in step 1
-6. For the code synchronization (using wei/pull) to work, you need to _manually_ either
-   * wait (until the upstream has new commits, then wait up to another 24h) for the wei/pull app to create a PR in your fork (that PR would merge the upstream changes into your fork), and approve the workflow (you need to approve it only _once_), or
-   * open the settings of the fork repo (the _Actions -> General_ section) and change the **Fork pull request workflows from outside collaborators** setting to _Require approval for first-time contributors who are new to GitHub_ (the Python script cannot do this programmatically yet, see [discussion](https://github.com/orgs/community/discussions/35808))